ugiacoman/inpatient_payment_summary/README.md

 ## How to Setup DB

 1. First let's get our data by running `$ python datascraper.py`.
 This will download the data if you do not already have it and create the CSVs for our database tables.

+2. Let's create the database by running `$ createdb mapbox_db`

-	2. Next, run setup.py.
-This will create the database `mapbox_db`, create tables and populates them with the data downloaded.
+3. Next, run `$ python setup.py`.
+This will create tables and populates them with the data downloaded.

 ## PSQL Cheatsheet